nadchif/adobe-brackets-encode-decode/CONTRIBUTING.md

 	</details>

- 	Run compile the extension to use/test it in Brackets using `npm run build`
+ 	Compile the extension to use/test it in Brackets using `npm run build`

 	 Restart Brackets via `Debug > Reload With Extensions` to see your changes.